PonzhiAghan/Data-Analytics-Portfolio/README.md

 ### Project 2: The SQL Murder Mystery Project

 The SQL Murder Mystery project involved using SQL queries to solve a fictional murder case that took place in SQL city.
-By analyzing a database containing evidence, witness testimonies, and suspect information, I formulated queries to uncover clues, identify suspects, and ultimately determine the perpetrator of the crime.
-Through deductive reasoning and careful analysis of the data, I successfully solved the mystery and identified the culprit behind the murder.
+- By analyzing a database containing evidence, witness testimonies, and suspect information, queriex were formulated to uncover clues, identify suspects, and ultimately determine the perpetrator of the crime.
+- Through deductive reasoning and careful analysis of the data, the mystery was solved and the culprit behind the murder identified.

 ### Project 3: Accenture North America Data Analytics and Visualization Job Simulation on Forage - February 2024